 The dividend allowance was put in place in April 2016.
 It means that the first £2,000 of dividends you receive are tax-free.
 But how does this allowance work in practice in the 2022/23 tax year?

-Tax / Accounts
+Tax / Accounting Guides

-- If you're an umbrella contractor, then your tax and accounting needs are very simple, as you're taxed as a standard employee - with tax and NI deducted at source.
+- If you're an umbrella contractor, then your tax and accounting needs are very simple, as you're taxed as a standard employee - with tax and NI deducted at source

 You may have heard your accountant or bank manager talk about your “balance sheet” and “profit and loss account”.
 What do these terms mean, and what information can these documents provide you about your company?